-If your flight was delayed or cancelled due to a strike, you probably are not entitled to compensation.
-Under Regulation (EC) No. 261/2004, passengers have the right to compensation under the following circumstances
+If your flight was delayed or cancelled due to a strike, you might be entitled to flight compensation.
+Under Regulation (EC) No. 261/2004, also known as EU261, passengers have the right to flight compensation under the following circumstances:

 The most common types of strikes or industrial actions are the following:

 Baggage handlers and ground staff strike (no compensation)

 * Depending on the country of departure and nationality of the airline.